Jeremy-Carneau/G-SCOP---Lot-sizing-with-remanufacturing/README.md

 ### Capacitated without dispose (Common capacity)

-- [ ] Find and prove solution properties
+- [x] Find and prove solution properties

-- [ ] Define subplan structure

-- [ ] Calculate the optimal cost of a subplan

-- [ ] Establish Bellman equation for the problem
+- [x] Establish Bellman equation for the problem
 ### Capacitated with dispose (Common capacity)

 - [ ] Find and prove solution properties

-- [ ] Define subplan structure

-- [ ] Calculate the optimal cost of a subplan

 - [ ] Establish Bellman equation for the problem
 # Notations